 "Help for Heroes really keeps us going.
 From specially adapted electric wheelchairs to installing an automatic door so John can go outside on his own, staff help us in so many ways.
-We have a case manager who co-ordinates the support we need from different teams, and we enjoy local sports, activity and fellowship events when we can.
+We have a case manager who coordinates the support we need from different teams, and we enjoy local sports, activity and fellowship events when we can.

 "I suffer from lupus and gave up my teaching career and being an Army Reservist to care for John.
 It's what we do for the people we love, isn't it?
-Help for Heroes cares for both of us, and I can't see a time when we won't need them.
+Help for Heroes cares for both of us, and I can't see a time when we won't need them."

-"However you choose to support the charity, I know first-hand what a difference you make.
-From both John and I: thank you for everything."
+"However you support the Charity, I know what a difference you make.
+From both John and me: thank you for everything."
+Claire